Sexist, vulgar posts on women’s marches rebound on officials

 A person who answered the phone at a number listed to Kaczmarek declined to comment.

-In Nebraska, a retweet of an offensive joke may be the final straw for state Sen. Bill Kintner, who admitted last year to having cybersex on a state computer with a woman who later tried to blackmail him.
-The Republican’s colleagues on Wednesday will debate whether to expel him after he retweeted a joke implying that three women’s march demonstrators were too unattractive to sexually assault.
+In Nebraska, a state senator resigned Wednesday after he retweeted a joke implying that three women’s march demonstrators in a photograph were too unattractive to sexually assault.
+Bill Kintner, who admitted last year to having cybersex on a state-owned computer with a woman who later tried to blackmail him, stepped down before legislators were to meet about whether to expel him.

 Other incidents were reported in Mississippi, Rhode Island and New Mexico.

-Note: This story has been corrected to reflect that Nebraska state Sen. Bill Kintner resigned Wednesday, not Monday.